What is a robotic prostatectomy?

 Tell your healthcare provider if you are sensitive to or allergic to any medicines,

 latex, tape, and local or general anesthesia.

-- Make sure your healthcare provider has a list of all medicines, herbs, vitamins, and
+Check that your provider has a list of all medicines, herbs, vitamins, and supplements

-supplements that you are taking.
-This includes both prescribed and over-the-counter
+that you are taking.
+This includes both prescribed and over-the-counter medicine.

 are taking any blood-thinning (anticoagulant) medicines, aspirin, ibuprofen, or other